ndleah/python-mini-project/Basic_Financial_Data/README.md

 ## 🛠️ Description

 This code provides you with basic financial data of KOSPI companies.
-The Basic financial datas are: Total debt amount, PER, EPS, ROE, equity amount, and so on.
+The Basic financial datas are: Total debt amount, PER, EPS, equity amount, and so on.

 ## ⚙️ Languages or Frameworks Used